deonna/ToDone/README.md

 * [x] Persist the todo items [into SQLite](http://guides.codepath.com/android/Persisting-Data-to-the-Device#sqlite) instead of a text file
 * [x] Improve style of the todo items in the list [using a custom adapter](http://guides .codepath.com/android/Using-an-ArrayAdapter-with-ListView)
-* [ ] Add support for completion due dates for todo items (and display within listview item)
+* [x] Add support for completion due dates for todo items (and display within listview item)
 * [x] Use a [DialogFragment](http://guides.codepath.com/android/Using-DialogFragment) instead of new Activity for editing items
-* [ ] Add support for selecting the priority of each todo item (and display in listview item)
+* [x] Add support for selecting the priority of each todo item (and display in listview item)
-* [ ] Tweak the style improving the UI / UX, play with colors, images or backgrounds
+* [x] Tweak the style improving the UI / UX, play with colors, images or backgrounds

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] Added a splash page to the app
+* [x] Added dynamic UI updating upon selecting a due date
+* [x] Added dynamic UI updating upon selecting a priority
+* [x] Added a custom logo for app
+* [x] Added ability for user to mark items as 'complete' using a checkbox
+* [x] Added custom styles for checkbox, splash screen, ActionBar, Edit Dialog, etc.
+* [x] Added a DatePicker for selecting due dates
+* [x] Implemented modal dialogs for edit Dialog and due date selection dialog

+Handle Orientation Change, so that data is not lost.
 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: